AAMedhat/Fine-tuning-Transformer-LLMs-for-automatic-responding-on-social-media-platform-for-telecom-companies/README.md

 This repository showcases the development of an intelligent bot tailored for telecom companies to handle customer interactions on social media platforms.
 The bot utilizes advanced NLP techniques and fine-tuned transformer models/LLMs to generate automated responses.

-# Overview
+## Overview

-The project includes:
+### The project includes:

-Jupyter notebooks for fine-tuning transformer models (AraT5v2 and LLAMA3).
+* Jupyter notebooks for fine-tuning transformer models (AraT5v2 and LLAMA3).

-A CSV file containing the dataset used for training and evaluation.
+* CSV file containing the dataset used for training and evaluation.

-# Prerequisites
+## Prerequisites

-Before you begin, ensure you have the following installed on your system:
+# Before you begin, ensure you have the following installed on your system:

-Python 3.8 or later
+* Python 3.8 or later

-Jupyter Notebook
+* Jupyter Notebook

-# Files in the Repository
+## Files in the Repository

-fineTuningArat5ForAutoReply.ipynb: Jupyter notebook for fine-tuning the AraT5v2 model.
+* fineTuningArat5ForAutoReply.ipynb: Jupyter notebook for fine-tuning the AraT5v2 model.

-fineTuningLlama3ForAutoReply-last.ipynb: Jupyter notebook for fine-tuning the LLAMA3 model.
+* fineTuningLlama3ForAutoReply-last.ipynb: Jupyter notebook for fine-tuning the LLAMA3 model.

-datanewWithoutNoRealplays.csv: CSV file containing the dataset used for training and evaluation.
+* datanewWithoutNoRealplays.csv: CSV file containing the dataset used for training and evaluation.

-# Fine-tuning Transformer Models
+## Fine-tuning Transformer Models

-The project utilizes transformer models for text generation and question answering:
+### The project utilizes transformer models for text generation and question answering:

-AraT5v2: Fine-tuned for generating responses in Arabic.
+* AraT5v2: Fine-tuned for generating responses in Arabic.

-LLAMA3: Fine-tuned for generating responses in Arabic.
+* LLAMA3: Fine-tuned for generating responses in Arabic.

-# Contributing
+## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss improvements or bugs.